-All new development within Trowse must demonstrate high-quality design.
-Design which fails to have regard to local context and does not preserve, complement, or enhance the character and quality of its immediate area will not be acceptable.
-Proposals should therefore be of an appropriate density, height, scale, and layout to the immediate area unless it can be clearly demonstrated that the proposed development would not harm local character.
+Proposals for new development within the Plan area must demonstrate high-quality design.
+Proposals which fail to have regard to local context and do not preserve, complement, or enhance the character and quality of their immediate area will not be supported.